mrsalmon1976/playground-mistral-pgsql-rag/docs/mistral1 - embeddings.md

 1. Sign up with [Mistral](https://mistral.ai/) and create a developer account
 2. Create a .NET 8 console application, and add the `Mistral.SDK` nuget package to your solution
 3. Create an API key on the Mistral site, and add it to your app settings.
-A key will look something like `xh53nppoL8uRmT...................`
+A key will look something like `xh53nppoL8uRmT!!redacted!!`

 # Setting up PostgreSQL

 We want to store our vectors in a database, so we can query for similarities and add relevant embeddings to our context.
+We also don't want to keep request embeddings for the same document repeatedly.

-Make sure you have an accessible instance of PostgreSQL running, and set up with your a name/password.
+Make sure you have an accessible instance of PostgreSQL running, and set up with your name/password.
 You will also need to ensure that the `pgvector` extension is installed on your database.

 First, create a table to store the embeddings.